Democrats Have The Wind At Their Backs, But Can They Capitalize?

 Trump's approval problems

-Ryan's retirement highlights the main question for the 2018 elections — which party will control the House?
+Speaker Paul Ryan's retirement highlights the main question for the 2018 elections — which party will control the House?
 (The Senate is more of an uphill climb for Democrats, based on the multiple seats they are defending, so, for now, let's focus on the House).

 Democrats have advantages in their quest to take back the House.
 First and foremost, the president's low approval ratings.
 It's been a chaotic start to the Trump presidency, and yet his approval ratings have remained steady, steadily low.